 Late summer brings with it a harvest of peppers in all shapes and sizes.
 Sweet peppers, spicy peppers, mild peppers, green, yellow, red, and orange peppers – you name it, it’s available at the farmer’s market right now.
-All these peppers are the inspiration for this curry that uses peppers in an Indian spiced potato curry.
+All these peppers are the inspiration for this dish that uses peppers in an Indian spiced potato curry.

-Bell Pepper Potato Curry
+Indian Spiced Bell Pepper Potato Curry

 - 4-5 bell peppers cut into 3 inch strips – yellow, orange, green and red peppers or any variety of peppers – about 6 cups